jackdoe/programming-for-kids/week-026.md

 There is a fundamental limitation to this aproach, which is that we lose pieces that were taken, so if you undo they will just be gone.

+## [DAY-181] look back

+Today we will look back on some of the first programs you wrote.

+Open our old files and read as many of them as you can.